apivideo/api.video-documentation/reference/admin-api-overview.md

 ```
 Where `$base64Credentials` is the concatenation of your API key and `:`, then base 64 encoded.

+## Pagination

+All lists in the API’s responses are paginated.
+The default page size is 20 records, and the maximum page size is 100 records.
+You can define page size in your requests.

-- Paged responses include links under the `links` collection.
-These links help you navigate the paginated list of results.
+Paged responses include links under the `links` object.
+These links help you navigate the paginated list of results:
-    1. `"rel": "previous"`: the previous page link, when the current page is more than 1
+    - `"rel": "previous"` links to the previous page, when the current page is more than 1
-    2. `"rel": "self”`: the current page link
+    - `"rel": "self”` links to the current page
-    3. `"rel": "next"`: the next page link, when the list has more items, useful for building infinite scroll
+    - `"rel": "next"` links to the next page when the list has more items.
+This is useful for building infinite scroll.

+For example, if you want to retrieve the next page of results, you can make another request with the page number, which you can pull from the `links` object with the value of `rel: "next"` value.

+ A call to `GET https://ws.api.video/videos?currentPage=2&pageSize=20` will give you the next 20 videos.

+    - Default page size: 20 records
+    - Max page size: 100 records

+Paged responses do not include the total number of items.
+To get the count for total number of items, make a separate API call to the `/count` operation.
+This enables the Admin API to have better responsiveness when listing large amounts of data.

 ### Pagination example